Malidzano

 Malidzano is a traditional Macedonian spread made from puréed bell peppers, eggplant, oil, salt and mustard (optional).
 It derives its name from the Italian word for eggplant, melanzane.
-Malidzano is usually served as an appetizer with a side of bread like spread and piece of white cheese.
-In other countries of Western Balkans (Serbia, Bosnia and Herzegovina, Croatia), it is prepared with both green or red peppers so the color of the spread depends from that.
+Malidzano is usually served as an appetizer with a side of bread and piece of white cheese.
+In other countries of the Western Balkans (Serbia, Bosnia and Herzegovina, Croatia), it is prepared with green or red peppers, affecting the color of the spread.